Chapter

 “Why was it not

 so in Faerie, then?”
-Enid said as her eyes slid from him to Æsubrand,
+Enid asked, her eyes sliding from him to Æsubrand,

 who was trying to roast some small creature on a stick over the flames.

-“Before you two, I had never even thought to meet anyone with all four
+“Before you two, I had never thought to meet anyone with all four

 elements.
 It was unheard of!”